AustenLamacraft/academic-kickstart/content/post/ml-stat-mech-1/index.md

 \lim_{N\to\infty} \frac{1}{N}\log p(x_1,\ldots x_N) = -H[p].
 $$

 This is called the [asymptotic partition property](https://en.wikipedia.org/wiki/Asymptotic_equipartition_property).
 It probably looks a bit strange.
 Shouldn't the probability depend on what you actually get?
 After all, some outcomes *are* more likely than others.
-Suppose you have a biased coin that give heads with probability $p_H>0.5$ and tails with probability $p_T=1-p_H$.
+Suppose you have a biased coin that gives heads with probability $p_H>0.5$ and tails with probability $p_T=1-p_H$.
 In a very long sequence of tosses the chance of getting half heads and half tails becomes exponentially small.
 What you're going to get instead is

 $$
 \frac{N_H}{N}\to p_H\qquad \frac{N_T}{N}\to p_T\qquad .